 Information on the aquatic invertebrates of the Reserve is scarce.
 Macroinvertebrate sampling was undertaken by Rutledge (1981) in 1980 and 1981, within the Ararira/LII River between Englishs and Wolfes Road bridges.
 This sampling showed that the macroinvertebrate communities were dominated by pollution tolerant taxa such as amphipods, snails and chironomid midges.
 Sensitive, clean water EPT taxa were also recorded, but in low abundances (Rutledge 1981).
 Sampling of the upper catchment of the Ararira/LII River was undertaken by EOS Ecology in 2013/2014.
 This showed that the invertebrate communities were generally in ‘poor’ ecological health and were also dominated by pollution tolerant invertebrates and EPT taxa were absent (Golder Associates, 2015).

-Golder Associates (2015) found low numbers of kēwai/ freshwater crayfish and kakahi/ freshwater mussels in the wider catchment, which aligns with the observations of Murray Tyson, a local drain maintenance contractor (Murray Tyson pers. comm.
+Golder Associates (2015) found low numbers of koura/ freshwater crayfish and kakahi/ freshwater mussels in the wider catchment, which aligns with the observations of Murray Tyson, a local drain maintenance contractor (Murray Tyson pers. comm.
 2017).
 However, no formal surveys for these two species have been undertaken.
 Both are classified as ‘At Risk – Declining’ species (Grainger et al. 2014).

 Further sampling of the aquatic invertebrate communities within the Reserve is recommended, not only to provide up-to-date information on the ecological health of the waterways, but to provide a baseline for potential restoration efforts.